What Is an Instructional Design Model?

 Today, instructional design is at the heart of a vitally important trend in education and training.
 Formalized instructional design processes are being utilized across higher education, the corporate world and government to help people learn essential information and skills quickly, effectively and at scale.
 These processes are increasingly found in technology-enhanced virtual environments, in addition to more traditional face-to-face instruction.

-What Are Five Popular Instructional Design Models and Frameworks?
+6 Popular Instructional Design Models and Frameworks

 1. Bloom’s Taxonomy

 Bloom’s Taxonomy is a hierarchical framework developed by Benjamin Bloom and colleagues in 1956 and revised in 2001 by Lorin Anderson and David Krathwohl.
 It categorizes cognitive skills to help educators design curricula that promote higher-order thinking and deeper learning.
-As learners progress through these levels, they move from basic knowledge recall to complex analysis and creation:
+As learners progress through these levels, they move from basic knowledge recall up to complex analysis and creation:

 2. Gagné’s Nine Events of Instruction

-Gagné identified five major categories of learning — verbal information, intellectual skills, cognitive strategies, motor skills and attitudes.
+Gagné identified five major categories of learning: verbal information, intellectual skills, cognitive strategies, motor skills and attitudes.
 He also famously theorized that there are nine instructional “events” that are instrumental in the learning process:

-- Enhancing retention and transfer (of knowledge and skills)
+| 7.
+Providing feedback | 8.
+Assessing performance | 9.
+Enhancing retention and transfer (of knowledge and skills) |

 3. Dick and Carey Instructional Systems Design